sailthru/stolos/README.md

 Why perform a "Bubble Up" operation at all?
 --------------

-In a purely "Bubble Down" system, executing `App_B` first means we would have to wait indefinitely until `App_A` successfully completed and submitted a `job_id` to the queue.
+If Stolos was purely a "Bubble Down" system (like many task dependency schedulers), executing `App_B` first means we would have to wait indefinitely until `App_A` successfully completed and submitted a `job_id` to the queue.
 This can pose many problems: we don't know if `App_A` will ever run, so we sit and wait; waiting